Demographics of the United States: Religions of U.S. adults

 States in the United States by Catholic population according to the Pew Research Center 2014 Religious Landscape Survey.
 States with Catholic population greater than the United States as a whole are in full red.

 States in the United States by Evangelical Protestant population according to the Pew Research Center 2014 Religious Landscape Survey.
 States with Evangelical Protestant populations greater than the United States as a whole are in full orange.

 States in the United States by Mainline or Black Protestant population according to the Pew Research Center 2014 Religious Landscape Survey.
 States with Mainline or Black Protestant population greater than the United States as a whole are in full purple.

 States in the United States by non-Christian (e.g. Non-religious, Jewish, Muslim, Hindu, Buddhist) population according to the Pew Research Center 2014 Religious Landscape Survey.
 States with non-Christian populations greater than the United States as a whole are in full blue.

 States in the United States by non-Protestant and non-Catholic Christian (e.g. Mormon, Jehovah's Witness, Eastern Orthodox) population according to the Pew Research Center 2014 Religious Landscape Survey.
 States with non-Catholic/non-Protestant Christian population greater than the United States as a whole are in full green.

-LGBTQ population

-The United States Census Bureau does not measure sexual orientation but plans are in place to start measuring it starting in 2027 with the American Community Survey.
-In 2024, Gallup reported that 9.3% of adults were LGBTQ.
-The percentage of people who have reported being LGBTQ has risen during the 2010s and 2020s.
-Of LGBTQ adults in the United States the most common identification was Bisexual with 56.3% of LGBTQ adults identifying as Bisexual and Bisexual people made up 5.2% of the adult population.
-The survey reported that 13.9% of LGBTQ adults were transgender and made up 1.3% of the US adult population.

-In June 2023 the UCLA Williams Institute reported there were approximately 823,000 same-sex couples in the United States.
-According to the UCLA Williams Institute most same-sex couples were female at 53% and males were 47% of same-sex couples.